Introduction: The Scenario When Debt Collectors Lie About What You Pay

 - Threatening arrest or legal action, they cannot take.

 These activities patently contravene the Fair Debt Collection Practices Act, also known as the FDCPA.
-It is a federal act specifically aimed at preserving consumer protection against unfair and abusive methods of collection available to some debt collectors.
+This federal act specifically preserves consumer protection against unfair and abusive collection practices.
+This law ensures debt collectors follow ethical methods.

 Need more about How to Deal With Debt Collection Calls During Settlement